-C-17-01 requires review of the harvest strategy during 2018 - see para.
-18. IATTC has been going through a process for some years of reviewing, evaluating and adjusting the harvest strategy to arrive at the current point; for example, stock assessment methodologies have changed, and quite a bit of work has gone into defining appropriate reference points and harvest control rules.
-This provides confidence that the review will be undertaken as planned in 2018.
-SG100 is met.
+C-17-02 required a review of the harvest strategy annually (para.
+22).
+IATTC has been going through a process for some years of reviewing, evaluating and adjusting the harvest strategy to arrive at the current point; for example, stock assessment methodologies have changed, and quite a bit of work has gone into defining appropriate reference points and harvest control rules.
+As noted above, problems with the bigeye stock assessment have meant that the harvest strategy has not been fully applied in 2018-2019; IATTC scientific staff recommend that the provisions of C-17-02 be maintained in the meantime.
+Because the harvest strategy was not fully reviewed, SG100 is not met.